lock3/wg21/p2258/paper.md

 }
 ```

+Historically, repetition of keywords is seen as a design failure by the broader
+C++ community (even when it is not).

 It seems like there should be some contexts in which the extra annotations
 can be elided because only a limited subset of terms are allowed.
 In the
 declaration of `var` the spliced term can only be a *nested-name-specifier*